Students in the BS/MS curriculum begin the professional program in the senior year and complete the following courses:

 During the senior year students will typically be in class or experiential learning activities from 18 to 24 hours a week.

-OT 792, Level I Fieldwork, is scheduled for two weeks during the “J” term between first and second semesters
+OT 792, Level I Fieldwork, is scheduled for two weeks during the Summer semester between Junior and Senior years.

 OT 710: Occupational Therapy Practice and Professional Roles

 OT 741: Human Occupation

 OT 745: Administration & Management for Occupational Therapy Practice